Mr-Smyth/my-full-template/README.md

 ## Learning is for life. . .

 This is my very first effort at a Readme.md.
-I hope to look back on this in the comming weeks, months and years and be in awe of how simplistic and ineffective it is.
+I hope to look back on this in the coming weeks, months and years and be in awe of how simplistic and ineffective it is.
 But for now i am going to do my best to comment on a little project that details the list of Technologies that i am currently learning at Code Institute.
 I Love Learning, and Learning really is for life...

 ## WHat does this site do?